 S. No CONDITION COMPLIANCE STATUS i.
-The project proponent shall obtain Consent to Establish / Operate under the provisions of Air (Prevention & Control of Pollution) Act, 1981 and the Water (Prevention & Control of Pollution) Act, 1974 from the concerned State Pollution Control Board / Committee.
-Abide by the order ii.
+The project proponent shall obtain Consent to Establish / Operate under the provisions of Air (Prevention & Control of Pollution) Act, 1981 and the Water (Prevention & Control of Pollution) Act, 1974 from the concerned State Pollution Control Board / Committee. ii.
 The project proponent shall obtain the necessary permission from the Central Ground Water Authority, in case of drawl of ground water / from the competent authority concerned in case of drawl of surface water required for the project.
 Abide by the order. iii.
-The project proponent shall obtain authorization under the Hazardous and other Waste Management Rules, 2016 as amended from time to time Abide by the order
+The project proponent shall obtain authorization under the Hazardous and other Waste Management Rules, 2016 as amended from time to time The existing authorization is valid till 31.03.2022 and a fresh authorization has been obtained include the pickling plant waste and the validity is 31.03.2026.